Hallmarks & Stamps UAE: How to Read Gold Jewelry Marks

 • 21K – Popular for traditional designs

-• 18K – Preferred for diamond and gemstone jewelry
+• 18K – Preferred for diamond or gemstone jewelry

 2. Assay Office Stamps